-The results of on-going drilling programs that targeted the immediate down-plunge areas of Orebody A were released in the 2017.
-The holes have been completed from drilling platforms located in the hanging wall of the mineralized zone and are designed to intersect the projected plunge and dip of the mineralization as closely as perpendicularly as possible A summary of the significant intersections of 2017 drilling campaign has been gathered as at December 31, 2017, is provided in Table 3.
+The results of on-going drilling programs that targeted the down-plunge areas of Orebody A and C were released in the 2018.
+The holes were designed to intersect the projected plunge and dip of the mineralization as closely as perpendicularly as possible.
+A summary of the significant intersections of the 2018 drilling campaign has been gathered as at December 31, 2018, is provided in Table 3.